Skip to main content

 If I rent, am I able to get fiber?

 If you rent a house or an apartment, we will need to contact your property owner.
-First, check your address here, and if your address is within our fiber build area, you will be prompted to provide your property owner’s contact information in the online signup form.
+If your address is within our fiber area, please provide your property owner’s contact information in comments sections of our Order Service form or contact us.

 When will fiber be available?